Opinion polling for the 2015 United Kingdom general election: Poll results

 Poll results are listed in the table below in reverse chronological order.
 The highest percentage figure in each polling survey is displayed in bold, and the background shaded in the leading party's colour.
 The 'party lead' column shows the percentage-point difference between the two parties with the highest figures.
 In the instance of a tie, no figure is shaded but both are displayed in bold.

-Throughout the 2010-2015 parliament, first and second places have without exception alternated between the Conservatives and Labour.
-The Liberal Democrats and the UK Independence Party have tended to hold either third or fourth place in each individual poll.
-The combined Green parties of England and Wales and Scotland have most frequently polled fifth and have on occasions polled fourth – level with or ahead of the UK Independence Party or the Liberal Democrats.
-Included in the 'others' column are other smaller parties, the largest of which (by votes at the 2010 general election) are the British National Party, the Scottish National Party and Plaid Cymru.
+Throughout the 2010–2015 parliament, first and second places had without exception alternated between the Conservatives and Labour.
+The Liberal Democrats and the UK Independence Party had tended to hold either third or fourth place in each individual poll.
+The combined Green parties of England and Wales and Scotland have most frequently polled fifth and on occasions polled fourth – level with or ahead of the UK Independence Party or the Liberal Democrats.
+Included in the 'others' column are other smaller parties, the largest of which (by votes at the 2010 general election) were the British National Party, the Scottish National Party and Plaid Cymru.
 Detailed poll results that break down 'others' for some dates in 2014 and 2010 are available in a second table, below.